 - SQL is also called Sequel it stands for Structured English Query Language,

-- The sequel will provide common language interface facility it means that a sequel is a language which can communicate with any type of databases such as SQL Server, Oracle, MySQL, Sybase, BD2, etc.
+- The sequel will provide a common language interface facility it means that a sequel is a language that can communicate with any type of database such as SQL Server, Oracle, MySQL, Sybase, BD2, etc.

 - SQL is not a case-sensitive language it means that all the commands of SQL are not case sensitive

 - Every command of SQL should end with a semicolon (;) (It is optional for SQL Server)

 - SQL can be called NLI (Natural Language Interface).
 It means that all the SQL Commands are almost similar to normal English language